connor-jason/Lasker-morris/README.md

 # A discussion of why the evaluation function and the heuristic(s) you picked are good choices
 - Evaluation function
 Our utility function was designed to include as many different elements of Lasker Morris as possible to give our algorithm the best chance at "learning" to play the game.
-When doing our own testing, we found this to be creating/blocking mills, taking the most versitile squares, and having a lot of possible moves to make.
+When doing our own testing, we found this to be creating/blocking mills, taking the most versatile squares, and having a lot of possible moves to make.
 - Heuristics
 We uses iterative deepening in our minimax algorithm to ensure we check as many boards as possible without exceeding the time limit.
 After this, we tried to optimize the algorithm to go as deep as we can.
-This included htings like alpha-beta pruning, ordering the moves to check the ones that are the most "promising", and memoizing already computed boards to avoid recomputing the same thing many times on the same level.
+This included things like alpha-beta pruning, ordering the moves to check the ones that are the most "promising", and memoizing already computed boards to avoid recomputing the same thing many times on the same level.
 How we determined which boards were "promising" was pretty simple: we just ordered them by which ones remove an opponents piece or not.
 This was an extremely lightweight way of picking good moves while avoiding expensive computations.